Korean Australians: History

 There is some evidence of the presence of a small number of Koreans in Australia as early as 1920.
 While it is unclear what prompted their arrival they may have been the children of Australian Protestant missionaries who began work in Korea around 1885.
 A few also came to Australia between 1921 and 1941 for education.
+Additionally, scant evidence of individual Koreans living in areas of Australia like Broome in the years prior to the Second World War has also been recorded.
+Three Korean speakers in the 2021 Australian census listed 1945 as their year of arrival in Australia, which could be further evidence of early Korean immigration to Australia.

 During World War II (1941–1945), an unknown number of Koreans who had been arrested in Allied countries across the Asia–Pacific Region were transported to Australia and interned alongside Japanese and Formosans for the duration of the war.
 Most Korean internees carried Japanese names, and were thus difficult to identify.

-When the Korean War ended, some Korean women came to Australia as war brides and children as orphans, adopted by Australian families.
+When the Korean War ended, in between 1951 and 1960, 20 Koreans came to Australia.
 The relaxation of immigration restrictions in the late 1960s provided the first opportunity for larger numbers of Koreans to enter Australia.
 In 1969, the first Korean immigrants arrived in Sydney under the Skilled Migration Program.
 However, there were only 468 Korean born people recorded as living in Australia at the time of the 1971 Census.

 In the early 1970s, about 1000 Koreans arrived each year for short-term stays (mostly as students) and around 100 arrived for permanent residence.
 Some of these new arrivals subsequently sponsored family members for migration.
 Between 1976 and 1985, around 500 Korea-born immigrants arrived each year resulting in the number of Korea-born living in Australia increasing more than sixfold between the 1976 Census (1460) and the 1986 Census (9290).

 From 1986 to 1991, there was a further increase in settler arrivals, with an average of about 1400 each year, many coming under the Skilled and Business migration categories.
 More than half of the Korea-born in Australia have arrived in the last ten years, including as students.

-Historical population

-At the 2016 census, 123,017 persons resident in Australia identified themselves as being of Korean ancestry.
-98,776 persons resident in Australia had been born in South Korea.
-At the 2006 census, 59 persons residing in Australia had been born in North Korea.